 Nutrition

 Craving sweet potatoes instead of plain ole russet potatoes?
 Get ready to Irish Nacho your face off!
-Sliced sweet potatoes are AMAZING here and make the most amazing Sweet Potato Irish Nachos.
+Sliced sweet potatoes are AMAZING here and make the most amazing Sweet Potato Nachos.

 Seriously.
 Do it!